drew-oberweis/UCPEV-Helper/readme.md

 Command list:

- - ride: Displays next scheduled ride [WIP]
+ - rides: Displays the next 5 scheduled rides
  - discounts: Displays a list of discount codes, mostly stolen from ChiPEV
  - help: Displays a list of available commands
  - pads: Links to recommended pads